Ralph Haver

-Ralph Haver (1915-1987) was an architect working in metropolitan Phoenix, Arizona, USA, from 1945 until the early 1980s.
+Ralph Haver (1915–1987) was an American architect working in metropolitan Phoenix, Arizona from 1945 until the early 1980s.
 Haver designed the Mid-Century Modern Haver Homes, affordable tract housing executed in a contemporary modern style.

 Biography

 Born in California and trained at USC Pasadena as an architect, Haver arrived in Phoenix immediately after his service in World War II and began working with his brother Robert (a builder) and father Harry (a brick mason).
 He settled in what would soon become Uptown Phoenix — two miles outside city boundaries at the time.
 His first set of experimental modern contemporary ranch homes was built in the Hixson Homes subdivision near 12th Street and Highland—now called Canal North.

 He soon mentored under Ed Varney and remained lifelong friends and collaborators with him even after breaking off and creating his own firm.

 Ralph Haver is responsible for so much of the design of postwar Phoenix that he ranked among the largest firms of the time.
 He designed churches, schools, municipal buildings, malls, multifamily housing, tract housing and custom homes.
 Haver especially worked with prominent housing developers, including Del Webb, Fred Woodward, David Friedman and Dell Trailor.

 Haver's Cine Capri theater was razed in the 1990s, and the 1960 Coronado High School was largely demolished by 2007.
 The Polynesian-styled Kon Tiki motel, an icon along Van Buren Avenue, was also demolished.